darkcountrygame/Aptos-SmartContracts/README.md

 }
 ```

-B. Minter - module responsible for token minting, other modules refer to
+**B. Minter** - module responsible for token minting, other modules refer to
 it

  - minting the token according to the template_id to
 the address to.
 Can only be called by the contract owner and other
 modules.
 ```
-minter::mint_template(account: &signer, to: address,
+[main method] minter::mint_template(account: &signer, to: address,
 template_id: u64)
 ```